 Christmas is a time when Swedes hunker down for what is invariably a lengthy winter, with short days and many long, dark nights.
 These days, Swedish Christmas is a hodgepodge of Christian, Pagan, Norse and Germanic traditions through the ages, with many of the older customs based on chasing away darkness and evil spirits.
 To this day, candles and lights are ubiquitous in homes and windows throughout December.

-Swedes celebrate Christmas itself on the 24th of December, generally with a delicious smörgåsbord lunch, laden with a succulent mustard-glazed Christmas ham, meatballs, gravadlax, ‘gubbröra’ (a salty mixture of egg and anchovy), homemade patés, mini sausages known as ‘prinskorv’ and pickled herring.
+Swedes celebrate Christmas itself on the 24th of December, generally with a delicious smörgåsbord lunch.
+This is aden with a succulent mustard-glazed Christmas ham, meatballs and gravadlax.
+Also featured are ‘gubbröra’ (a salty mixture of egg and anchovy), homemade patés, mini sausages known as ‘prinskorv’ and pickled herring.
 The tradition of serving pork dishes at Christmas goes back to a time when most Swedes were farmers and would slaughter their pig at this time of year.

-Rice porridge is a common feature of Swedish Christmas meals, as bowls would often be left outside for the house elves that were believed to look after every farm, in order to keep them happy.
+Rice porridge is a common feature of Swedish Christmas meals.
+Bowls would often be left outside for the house elves that were believed to look after every farm, in order to keep them happy.
 Other desserts include tartlets made from almond pastry, filled with cream, winter berries or compote.

-A modern and uniquely Swedish tradition is to plonk down after this hefty lunch in front of the TV to watch ‘Donald Duck’s Christmas’ a series of Disney cartoons from the 1950’s.
-The program is pretty much the same every year, but nonetheless, at 3pm on Christmas Eve every year, the whole country shuts down to watch it.
+A modern and uniquely Swedish tradition is to plonk down after this hefty lunch in front of the TV to watch ‘Donald Duck’s Christmas’.
+The program is a series of Disney cartoons from the 1950’s and is similar every year.
+Nonetheless, at 3pm on Christmas Eve every year, the whole country shuts down to watch it.